These Numbers Show Favorable Signs for Chinook Therapeutics Inc. (KDNY)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -19.02% loss in the last 1 month and extending the period to 3 months gives it a 1.41%, and is -0.85% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.06% over the week and 7.53% over the month.
+The stock witnessed a 2.11% loss in the last 1 month and extending the period to 3 months gives it a 7.75%, and is 7.32% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.13% over the week and 6.78% over the month.

 Chinook Therapeutics Inc. (KDNY) Analyst Forecasts